Teacher Job Interview Tips to Secure a Dream Education Job

 Rehearsing with a friend is like practicing in front of the mirror, but with an added bonus of someone you trust giving you an honest critique of how you look and sound.
 Have your friend ask you a list of potential questions and pretend you are actually in the interview — act and speak as though you are addressing a principal or superintendent.
 Take your friend's constructive criticism seriously and do what you can to remedy anything seen as negative or unprofessional.
 A little practice goes a long way!

-- Bring a portfolio to the interview.
+- Be prepared by bringing your portfolio to the interview.

 A portfolio is to develop a comprehensive collection of past projects you have implemented, thematic units you have created, teaching resources you have designed and utilized, etc. Be able to explain what each item is, what the purpose is, and how it has positively impacted student learning.
 Also explain how these items can help the specific school or district you are interviewing for.